-Digital Breast Tomosynthesis is often referred to as 3D mammography or just tomosynthesis.
-It is a newer technology that is not yet widely available for use in Canada.
+Digital breast tomosynthesis is often referred to as 3D-mammography or just tomosynthesis.
 Like digital mammography, it uses low-dose X-rays to capture images of the breast tissue.
-However, with Digital Breast Tomosynthesis the X-ray machine rotates in an arc to capture multiple images of the tissue from many different angles, which are then processed to create a three-dimensional (3D) image of the breast.
+However, with digital breast tomosynthesis the X-ray machine rotates in an arc to capture multiple images of the tissue from many different angles, which are then processed to create a three-dimensional (3D) image of the breast.
 This produces a more detailed image, since a standard mammography takes images only from the front and side.

-According to the Toward Optimized Practice Breast Cancer Screening Clinical Practice Guideline, mammography is the recommended method of breast cancer screening for the average risk population because it reduces breast cancer mortality.
+According to Alberta guidelines, mammography is the recommended method of breast cancer screening for the average risk population because it reduces breast cancer mortality.
 However, sometimes the compression can cause overlapping in the breast tissue which decreases the accuracy of the image.
-Similarly, if a patient has very dense breasts the sensitivity of mammography is decreased
+Similarly, if a patient has very dense breasts the sensitivity of mammography is decreased.

-Digital Breast Tomosynthesis, on the other hand, may be especially useful for higher risk patients.
-For example, over 40 percent of women in Canada, age 40 and over, have dense breast tissue which is a risk factor for breast cancer.
+Digital breast tomosynthesis, on the other hand, may be especially useful for higher risk patients.
+For example, over 40% of women in Canada, age 40 and over, have dense breast tissue which is a risk factor for breast cancer.
 Specifically, smaller tumours are harder to see among dense breast tissue in digital mammography.
-Evidence suggests that Digital Breast Tomosynthesis is better able to detect smaller breast cancers with more accuracy and fewer false-positives.
+Evidence suggests that digital breast tomosynthesis is better able to detect smaller breast cancers with more accuracy and fewer false-positives.

-CADTH (2015) “Tomosynthesis (3D Mammography) for Breast Cancer Screening.”
-Issues in Emerging Health Technologies.
-May, 135
+Canadian Agency for Drugs and Technologies in Health (2015) “Tomosynthesis (3D Mammography) for Breast Cancer Screening.”
+Issues in Emerging Health Technologies, May, 135.
+Accessed April 11, 2022.